Author: Matthew Rogers

 IMPORTANT: Our #1 has a temporary 67% discount running!
 Grab it while it lasts!

 We’ve done the analysis, web hosting reviews & comparisons so you don’t have to, resulting in a list of the best web hosting companies for the United States.
 The table below gives you a high-level overview of – in our opinion – the top 5 website hosts, sorted by rating, detailing the cost/mo, & how much disk space they offer.
-We also took our top 5 and reviewed them separately just below the table.
+We also reviewed our top 10 separately just below the table.

 It’s not easy finding a decent web host that’s actually affordable, and unless you’re an Excel wizard, it can get a bit overwhelming comparing all the different hosting features (like cost vs bandwidth, disk space, usability, support, reviews, etc.).
 To put your mind at ease, there are actually great hosting companies out there for the USA that don’t charge absurd hosting prices, but still have the performance to run any website you want.